 The license granted by OFAC authorizes IGNIS Community to engage in all transactions necessary to operate the Pyongyang Spine Rehabilitation Center, including partnering with the North Korean Ministry of Public Health and the Kim Il-Sung University Pyongyang Medical College Hospital, as well as importing non-US origin building materials into North Korea, subject to compliance with the laws and regulations administered by OFAC with regard to any transfer of funds through the US financial system.

 With respect to the UN sanctions, we submitted an application to the UN Sanctions Exemption Committee for an exemption to ship medical equipment and other related items for the Pyongyang Spine Rehabilitation Center into North Korea.
-That application is currently under review.
+This application to ship medical equipment has been granted by UN 1718 Committee.

 If you have any questions in regards of IGNIS Community’s compliance, please do not hesitate to contact us.